Item 10: Familiarize yourself with standard traits

 Clone

 The Clone trait indicates that it's possible to make a new copy of an item, by calling the clone() method.
-This is roughly equivalent to C++'s copy-constructor, but more explicit: the compiler will never silently invoke this method on its own (read on to the next section for that).
+This is roughly equivalent to C++'s copy-constructor but is more explicit: the compiler will never silently invoke this method on its own (read on to the next section for that).

-Clone can be derived; the macro implementation clones an aggregate type by cloning each of its members in turn, again, roughly equivalent to a default copy-constructor in C++.
-This makes the trait opt-in (by adding #[derive(Clone)]), in contrast to the opt-out behaviour in C++ (MyType(const MyType&) = delete;).
+Clone can be derived for a type if all of the item's fields implement Clone themselves.
+The derived implementation clones an aggregate type by cloning each of its members in turn; again, this is roughly equivalent to a default copy-constructor in C++.
+This makes the trait opt-in (by adding #[derive(Clone)]), in contrast to the opt-out behavior in C++ (MyType(const MyType&) = delete;).

 This is such a common and useful operation that it's more interesting to investigate the situations where you shouldn't or can't implement Clone, or where the default derive implementation isn't appropriate.

 • You can't implement Clone if some component of your type is un-Cloneable in turn.
-Examples include:
+Examples include the following:

 • Standard library types that fall into the previous category, such as MutexGuard (embodies unique access) or Mutex (restricts copies for thread safety).